MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-browser.md

 If disabled, sideloading of unverified extensions in Microsoft Edge isn't allowed.
 Extensions can be installed only through Microsoft store (including a store for business), enterprise storefront (such as Company Portal) or PowerShell (using Add-AppxPackage).
 When disabled, this policy doesn't prevent sideloading of extensions using Add-AppxPackage via PowerShell.
 To prevent this, in Group Policy Editor, enable Allows development of Windows Store apps and installing them from an integrated development environment (IDE), which is located at:

-Computer Configuration > Administrative Templates > Windows Components > App Package Deployment
+Computer Configuration > Administrative Templates > Windows Components > App Package Deployment.

-Supported versions: Microsoft Edge on Windows 10, version 1809 Default setting: Disabled or not configured
+Supported versions: Microsoft Edge on Windows 10, version 1809 Default setting: Disabled or not configured.

 Related policies:

 - Allows development of Windows Store apps and installing them from an integrated development environment (IDE)
 - Allow all trusted apps to install
 <!-- AllowSideloadingOfExtensions-Description-End -->

 <!-- AllowSideloadingOfExtensions-Editable-Begin -->